The following list contains just some of the numerous academic-related resources available to Students at Penn State Mont Alto:

 An interactive Web-based service for students, faculty, and advisers that provides access to academic records (i.e., grades, transcripts, degree audits, class lists, advising rosters, etc.) and processes (i.e., final grade reporting, course registration, course drop/add, withdrawal, etc.).

 GREAT informational site that links to many PSU resources, including several of the resources listed below.
-Personal Recommendation: Can be utilized along with eLion top 2 resources!
+Personal Recommendation: Can be utilized along with eLion as your top two advising resources.

 This site allows you to view the Schedule of Courses at all PSU campuses by semester.
 You can also use the “Advanced Search” page to view specific categories such as general education areas.
 In addition, at the top of this page, you can find the Registration Timetable for a given semester and research past course offerings by campus to try to discern patterns in course availability.

 Your source for academic advising and academic information at Penn State.
-Personal Recommendation: The “Alpha Index” on the top left of the page has been particularly helpful to me.
+Personal Recommendation: The “Alpha Index” on the top left of the page can be particularly helpful.

-http://dus.psu.edu/students/start_search.html (for students who have completed 1 or more semesters)
+http://dus.psu.edu/students/start_search.html (for students who have completed one or more semesters)